-I had just gotten home from an errand yesterday morning and suffice it to say, something was clearly and suddenly wrong with me.
-Super long story short, after a few anxiety ridden hours of pain and scouring the internet for answers, I ended up at an express clinic and was thankfully able to get medicine for my out-of-nowhere problem.
+I had just gotten home from an errand yesterday morning and suffice it to say, something was suddenly wrong with me.
+Super long story short, I ended up at an express clinic and was thankfully able to get medicine for my out-of-nowhere problem.

 So yeah, that wasn’t on my list!